 - 4 ounces toasted pecan halves, roughly chopped (a shy cup; 115g), or more to taste

 For the Frosting: Combine cream cheese and vanilla with half the powdered sugar in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low to moisten, then sprinkle in the rest of the sugar a little at a time.
 Once it is incorporated, increase to medium and beat until creamy and pale ivory, about 5 minutes.
 Transfer to a zip-top bag or disposable pastry bag and set aside until needed, up to 24 hours at room temperature.
-(If your kitchen is chilly and the butter hardens in that time, briefly microwave the bag to restore its creamy texture before use.)
+(If your kitchen is chilly and the frosting hardens in that time, briefly microwave the bag to restore its creamy texture before use.)

 For the Filling: Prepare filling with the same bowl and beater, mixing butter, brown sugar, cinnamon, nutmeg, and salt on low speed until moistened.
 Increase to medium and beat the dark paste until creamy, light in color, and very soft, about 5 minutes.
 Transfer to a zip-top bag or disposable pastry bag and set aside until needed, up to 24 hours at room temperature.